The Amplituhedron BCFW Triangulation: Twistors and Functionaries

 \begin{proof}[Proof of Lemma~\ref{lem:twistors_as_emb_params}] First consider the case $j_1<j_5$.
 The point $C \in \Gr_{k,N}$ is as usual regarded as a nonnegative representative $k \times N$ matrix.
-Since~$C$ arises from $\emb_{i,l,4-l}$ it contains a row $C_k$ with the five nonzero entries
+Since~$C$ arises from $\emb_{i,l,4-l}$ it contains a row $C_k$ with the five cyclically consecutive nonzero entries in the index set $J$,